Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Mins:** Athletics 2

 The Exalt increases their leaping distance, allowing them to cross chasms and scale buildings.
-They may effortlessly leap a single story in one bound, and may continue to vault upwards if there is some surface firm enough for their force.
+They may effortlessly leap a single story vertically or horizontally in one bound, and may continue to vault upwards if there is some surface firm enough for their force.

 In addition, Exalts do not take fall damage from such leaps, nor from descending from all but the tallest of buildings.